 -

-Sessions are often 55-60 minutes in length and can be scheduled weekly or bi-weekly, depending on what feels best for you.
+Sessions can be weekly or bi-weekly, depending on what feels best for your needs and your schedule.

 -